 Since this is a single day activity, we would recommend more than a day at this mesmerizing place.
 It is also one of the best places for scuba diving, hiking, biking, coasteering, standup paddleboarding (SUP), etc.

 The famous Kaputas beach is also close by if you would like a beach as most of the hotels in Kas are built on a platform by the water, and if you have smaller kids, you might instead enjoy Kaputas.

 Finally, Saklikent Gorge and Xanthos would make another excellent day trip if you have enough days to spend on the above recommendations.

 8. Bodrum: An Amazing Family Vacation Spot

-It has over 70 blue flag beaches that have a great variety of sandy to pebbly coves, and almost all offer a nice selection of cafes, restaurants, and other families that every family may need.
+It has over 70 blue flag beaches with a great variety of sandy to pebbly coves, and almost all offer a nice selection of cafes, restaurants, and other families that every family may need.
 If you are in the mood of doing some water sports, Gumbet might be an ideal option for you that has parasailing, banana, and kayaking.

-9. Antalya: Explore the Wonders of Mediterranean
+9. Antalya: Explore the Wonders of the Mediterranean

-Antalya is not only a haven for chain resorts, yet it can be an excellent base if you would like to benefit the kids club on some days and escape for an adventure when desired.
+Antalya is not only a haven for chain resorts, yet it can be an excellent base if you would like to benefit from the kids club on some days and escape for an adventure when desired.
 It gets even better if you are vacationing with older kids or teenagers.